eaverdeja/rumbl/README.md

 # Rumbl

 The main application created in the [Programming Phoenix](https://pragprog.com/book/phoenix14/programming-phoenix-1-4) book.
+The most up to date content can be found in this previous link.
+The book is versioned and updates and released to previous buyers 👍

-Here's how the authors of the book describe it:
+Here's how the authors of the book describe the app:

 > Our application will be called rumbl.
 When we’re all done, the application will
 > allow us to take videos (hosted elsewhere), and attach comments to them in